 If you have a question about the relevance of a particular project, consult the AC4 website to see examples of previous fellowship winners, including the Reflections from Fellows in the Field, and read the rest of these FAQs thoroughly.
 If you are still unable to locate an answer to your specific question, please email the Research Coordinator (contact info below).

 Sustainable development is one of AC4’s core pillar areas.
 We welcome projects that focus on an issue relevant to sustainable development, but it must have a clear link to one of our other areas of research – violence prevention, conflict resolution, or sustainable peace.
 For example, a project that focuses on health outcomes in conflict zones would be eligible.
 On the other hand, a project that focuses only on health and the environment would not be a strong contender.

 Team grants – how many rec letters, faculty approval forms, etc.?

-If you are applying as a team, we ask you to please submit one letter of recommendation that mentions of all of the students on the team by name, and demonstrates familiarity with the group’s work.
+If you are applying as a team, we ask you to please submit one letter of recommendation that mentions all of the students on the team by name and demonstrates familiarity with the group’s work.
 If this is not possible for some reason (i.e., all students involved are from different schools within Columbia) then team members should each submit a letter of recommendation from a Columbia faculty member.
-There should only be one faculty approval form for each team.
+However, for the Faculty Approval Form, there should only be one form for each team.

 What do you mean by interdisciplinary for the team grants?

 Team grants may include students from within the same school or department at Columbia, but they must demonstrate an effort to integrate scholarly knowledge from more than one field of study.
-For instance if a team of political science students applies, they should try to draw a link between their project and research in psychology, anthropology or economics that is relevant to AC4’s research areas and to the project being proposed.
-We particularly encourage team applications from students from different departments and schools within Columbia.
+For instance, if a team of political science students applies, they should try to draw a link between their project and research to psychology, anthropology or economics, that is relevant to AC4’s research areas and to the project being proposed.
+We particularly encourage team applications of students from different departments and schools within Columbia.

 I want to use my fellowship to fund a trip I’m taking soon, what should I do?